 Hover over the card of the course you want to duplicate and click the ellipsis icon (•••) that appears.

 Choose Duplicate to create a new course with the same layout or similar content.

 Enter a name for the new course and click Duplicate.

 The new course appears at the top of your create dashboard.

 Keep in mind, some collaborators won’t see the ellipsis menu on course cards.
 Only course owners and course managers can duplicate courses.

-With business content lessons, course templates, real content courses, and partner content you create courses using carefully researched content as the base.
+With real content lesson and course templates, placeholder content course templates, and partner content you create courses using carefully researched content as the base.
 Then you can customize them, adding your own original content.

-Click New Course at the top of your Rise dashboard to access the Create New dashboard where you can access a wide range of prebuilt courses, course templates, and Business Content lessons.
+Click New Course at the top of your Rise dashboard to access the Create New dashboard where you can access a wide range of templates.

 No matter which you pick, they’re fully customizable so that you can edit them and make them your own.